denosawr/dancing-in-the-dark/dancing in the dark.md

 On my way to the kitchen I run into Meya, whose eyes are wide, mournful, and full of fear.
 I half-heartedly reassure her that everything will be alright, still feeling uneasy and a little queasy, but she seems to accept what I say and goes back to her room looking somewhat less pale.

 _The goddamn boy.
-Why did I think that he could have been up to anything good?_
+Why did you think that he could have been up to anything good?_

 Mum, carrying the untouched remains of My's breakfast, is in the kitchen, trying to tidy up.
 I sit down and grab a plate, realizing that today she decided to fry the bacon, and try to gulf some down.
 She tries to encourage me to go to 'school' with old Mr Harvord but only seems to be doing so to half-reassure herself, and doesn't protest when I politely refuse, either out of tiredness or because she is preoccupied with finding lil' Amber.